In Salford we have declared a climate emergency and want to galvanise local support to make a real difference.

 We are working as part of the Greater Manchester Five-Year Environment Plan.

 A five-minute video has been released to highlight our commitment to innovation and a challenging target of 2038 for carbon neutrality in the city.
-The video has been released ahead of the visit of the Carbon Battle Bus visit to RHS Bridgewater.

 Some of the key green projects are around sustainable energy infrastructure projects, anti-flooding schemes and active travel.

-Some of the green projects in Salford:
+Here are a few of the green projects in Salford:

 - A 5,000 panel solar farm being built on land in Little Hulton will generate enough power for more than 430 homes each year